A Node.js implementation of a server-side processor for the jQuery DataTables plug-in.

 "table1 LEFT JOIN table2 ON table1.errorId=table2.errorId LEFT JOIN table3 ON table1.sessionId=table3.sessionId"

-sWhereAndSql- Use this to specify an arbitrary custom SQL that you wish to AND with the generated WHERE clauses.
+sWhereAndSql- Use this to specify arbitrary SQL that you wish to append to the generated WHERE clauses with an AND condition.

 dateTois set, a date range WHERE clause will be added to the SQL query.
 This should be set to the name of the datetime column that is to be used in the clause.

-dateFrom- If set then the query will filter for records greater then or equal to this date.
+dateFrom- If set, the query will return records greater than or equal to this date.

-dateTo- If set then the query will filter for records less then or equal to this date.
+dateTo- If set, the query will return records less than or equal to this date.

 The query builder object.